webrecorder/pywb/README.rst

 pywb is a python implementation of web archival replay tools, sometimes also known as 'Wayback Machine'.

-pywb allows high-quality replay (browsing) of archived web data stored in standardized `ARC <http://en.wikipedia.org/wiki/ARC_(file_format)>`_ and `WARC <http://en.wikipedia.org/wiki/Web_ARChive>`_, and it can also server as a rewriting proxy to live web content.
+pywb allows high-quality replay (browsing) of archived web data stored in standardized `ARC <http://en.wikipedia.org/wiki/ARC_(file_format)>`_ and `WARC <http://en.wikipedia.org/wiki/Web_ARChive>`_, and it can also serve as a customizable rewriting proxy to live web content.

 The replay system is designed to accurately replay complex dynamic sites, including `video and audio content <https://github.com/ikreymer/pywb/wiki/Video-Replay-and-Recording>`_ and sites with complex JavaScript.